kgorinson/491_GroupProj/index.md

 **- Screen Scraping --Kyle
 - Facebook public page commentary  --Kyle**
 - Sentiment analysis --Kyle

-**- TDM
+**- TDM  --Joanna
-- EOS and Freq Dist --Human #4
-- POS, Chunking, Extraction --Human #4
-- Summarization techniques --Human #3
-- N-Grams -Joanna
-- TF-IDF --Human #3
-- Cosine Similarity
 - Associations --Joanna
 - Geocoding** --Joanna

+- EOS and Freq Dist --Person #4
+- POS, Chunking, Extraction --Person #4
+- Summarization techniques --Person #4

+- N-Grams -Person #3
+- TF-IDF --Person #3
+- Cosine Similarity Person #3

 All of these have easy to use API packages.
 This shouldn't be too difficult at all.